 For maximum benefit, your solar system must be placed where it receives the greatest amount of sun exposure.
-South facing panels are ideal, followed by west then east.
+South facing panels are ideal, followed by east then west.
 Avoid mounting panels in areas shaded by trees, buildings, chimneys or other obstructions.
 Shading can change seasonally as the sun’s path changes.

 SECO utilizes a Solar Pathfinder to help determine your home’s suitability to solar.
 The Pathfinder combines your home’s site-specific shading data with published weather data to generate an analysis.